 Any individual, public agency, or organization may file a written complaint of alleged noncompliance with federal or state laws or regulations governing educational programs.
 (5 CCR 4630) Complaint(s) alleging unlawful discrimination, harassment, intimidation, or bullying may be filed by a person who alleges that he/she personally suffered unlawful discrimination harassment, intimidation, or bullying or by a person who believes that an individual or any specific class of individuals has been subjected to unlawful discrimination.
-The complaint shall be initiated no later than six months from the date when the alleged discrimination, harassment, intimidation, or bullying of the facts of the alleged discrimination, harassment, intimidation, or bullying.
+The complaint shall be initiated no later than six months from the date when the alleged discrimination, harassment, intimidation, or bullying occurred, or six months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation, or bullying.
 However, upon written request by the complainant, the Superintendent or designee may extend the filing period for up to 90 calendar days.
 (5 CCR 4630) A complaint alleging noncompliance with the law regarding the prohibition against requiring students to pay student fees, deposits, and charges may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance.